vytenisu/adventofcode-2019-intcode/README.md

 ## State of emulator

 It should be completely operational.
-Emulator version corresponds to task number of Advent Of Code 2019.
-So far at v13.0.0 it seems to be backwards compatible with previous tasks of the same year.
+Emulator version corresponds to task number of Advent Of Code 2019 and is backwards compatible.

 There is no test coverage for now - sry.